 As for Lord Berzevici aka „Fekete” (Black) János, he bowed his head before the king and it was how he could keep his domains.
 He died without a male heir in 1463 and the Treasury inherited Nedec castle.
 Matthias gave it to his faithful general, Szapolyai Imre, Comes of Szepes County in 1470.
 Allegedly, Szapolyai took it back from the Polish by force in 1470.
 The Szapolyai family has significantly enlarged and repaired the castle during the next 16 years.
 With the construction of the Lower Castle, the area of Nedec castle has been doubled.
 Also, three more outer towers were erected.
 The church of the town was built in the 15th century and its paintings have been recently discovered.

 Princess Hedvig, the widow of palatine Szapolyai István bought the castle of Likava from Lord Horváth András in 1507, in exchange for 2,000 gold Forints and for Nedec castle (including its lands9 that was worth another 2,000 Forints.
 It was how the Horváth family has become its lords for decades.
 The Horváth family of Palocsay carried out many constructions in the castle.
 They walled the old gate in and opened a new one on the south-western side, and they built a 3-story-high new palace at the western wall.
-Also, they built a new middle-section on the eastern side, that became the Middle-Castle.
+Also, they built a new middle section on the eastern side, which became the Middle-Castle.
 The castle’s wall was decorated in the Renaissance style that was very similar to the pattern used at the castle of Késmárk.
 The mortar of the wall was decorated with sgrafitto.
 Sgraffito is a technique either of wall decor, produced by applying layers of plaster tinted in contrasting colors to a moistened surface.
 Now, the castle can be seen as it was built, except there were some floors of the western palace pulled down after 1820.

 After the battle of Mohács in 1526, Szapolyai János became the new king of Hungary.
 However, the Duel Kingship tore the kingdom in two as Habsburg Ferdinand usurped the throne.
 Soon, after he was defeated by General Katzianer in the Battle of Abaújszina in 1528, Szapolyai had to flee to Poland for a short time.
 Ferdinand was trying to take his supporters’ lands by arms.
 Then, Katzianer took Szepesvár (Spišský hrad, Zipser Burg) castle, the ancient fort of the Szapolyai family.
 Nedec was also taken by the German mercenaries.
 Ferdinand appointed Potturniansky István, the Starost of Szepes as his castellan.
 Here is more about the Szepes (Slovak: Spiš; Latin: Scepusium, Polish: Spisz, German: Zips) Region: